 In January, 2018, I began a year-long project to photograph all the beauty and diversity I could find within a single square meter of prairie.
 That tiny plot is located in a narrow strip of restored grassland at Lincoln Creek Prairie in Aurora, Nebraska.
 The prairie was restored by Prairie Plains Resource Institute in the early 1980’s and contains a nice diversity of prairie plants.

 My initial motivation for this project was to draw awareness and appreciation to prairie communities.
-Prairies suffer from a massive lack of attention and respect, and that provides a major handicap to those of us advocating for their conservation.
-That disinterest is true even in a state like Nebraska, where about half of the state is still grassland – including the spectacular 12 million acre Nebraska Sandhills landscape, and where almost no one lives more than an hour’s drive from a prairie.
+Prairies suffer from a massive lack of attention and respect from the general public, and that provides a major handicap to those of us advocating for their conservation.
+That disinterest is true even in a state like Nebraska, where about half of the state is still grassland – including the spectacular Nebraska Sandhills – and where almost no one lives more than an hour’s drive from a prairie.

 When I first came up with this project idea, I figured I would get frustrated by sitting in one place for long periods of time and missing out on potential photo opportunities elsewhere.
 After all, beautiful photography light is fleeting and precious.
 In actuality, the opposite happened.
 I found myself wandering with my camera through gorgeous landscapes of prairies, feeling distracted and unsettled, wondering what was happening back in my little plot.
 The only frustration I felt while at my plot came whenever a butterfly or other small creature left the square before I could photograph it.